GiantMolecularCloud/poi-map/docs/index.rst

 - create, delete, update POIs
 - display POIs on an interactive map
-- filter POIs by categories
+- filter POIs by category and date
 - get some basic POI statistics